Activities Near Red House

 Walking and sight-seeing are the most popular activities in our area, and we have a comprehensive collection of walks you are welcome to borrow while you are here.
 We are happy to arrange or provide contact numbers for fishing, riding or mountain bike hire.
 If you wish to fish for salmon or sea trout, it is wise to book in advance during the autumn.
 Although there are sections of the river open to the public, these tend to get heavily used when the salmon are running.

+We even have regular yoga and metafit classes in Glaisdale.
 Or take a ride on the North Yorkshire Moors Railway from Grosmont to Pickering.
 With its magnificent steam engines and beautiful rural stations, it´s like taking a step back in time--a holiday you won´t forget!

 You are within a short driving distance of Goathland (Aidensfield of "Heartbeat" TV series), the coast (Whitby, Robin Hood's Bay, Ravenscar, Staithes), Helmsley, Riveaulx Abbey and many other very interesting places.